Nadi-System/nadi-system/README.md

 Nadi GIS is available as a command line utility as well as a QGIS plugin.

+# Contributing
+You can contribute to NADI System even without coding experience in Rust by reporting bugs, suggesting features, and helping with documentation.

+Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for further details on specific roles and tasks you can do.

 # Future Work
 - Implement timeseries data types with gaps
 - Add syntax to access timeseries data directly,